There are many benefits of being a member of The Neurological Alliance:

 - Having the opportunity to influence public policy through attending meetings with policy makers and contributing to consultations.

 - Receiving a detailed report on findings of the patient experience survey for the condition(s) your organisation represents

-- Strengthening the voice of the people you represent and stretching your own resources further through working on shared issues such as mental health, rehabilitation, early diagnosis, access to specialists and rare disease
+- Strengthening the voice of the people you represent and stretching your own resources further through working on shared issues such as mental health, rare disease, rehabilitation, early diagnosis, and access to specialists

 - Promoting your events, publications and news through our newsletter, website, social media and policy networks.